Contextual Bandits with Packing and Covering Constraints: A Modular Lagrangian Approach via Regression: Introduction

-Our presentation leverages the inherent \emph{modularity} of the techniques.
-In particular, the \LagBwK reduction permits the use of any application-specific primal algorithm with a particular regret guarantee, \footnote{\citet{AdvBwK-focs19-conf,AdvBwK-focs19} and \citet{Castiglioni-icml22} use this modularity to derive extensions to \BwK with \eg full feedback, combinatorial semi-bandits, bandit convex optimization, repeated Stackelberg games, or budget-constrained bidding in first-price auctions.} and the \SqCB method gives such a primal algorithm whenever one has access to a regression oracle with a particular guarantee on the squared regression error.
-We incorporate their respective analyses as specific theorems, and re-use much of the technical setup.
-We provide two new ``theoretical interfaces" for \myAlg that our \SqCB-based primal algorithm can plug into, as well as any primal algorithm from prior work on \LagBwK.
-We re-use this machinery for the analysis of the switching environment.
-A key conceptual contribution here is to identify the pieces and how they connect to one another.
+\asmargincomment{Refactored this para} Our proof leverages the inherent \emph{modularity} of the techniques.
+A key conceptual contribution here is to identify the pieces and connecting them to one another.
+In particular, \myAlg permits the use of any application-specific primal bandit algorithm with a particular regret guarantee, \footnote{\asedit{The \LagBwK framework permits a similar modularity for \BwK, and} \citet{AdvBwK-focs19-conf,AdvBwK-focs19} and \citet{Castiglioni-icml22} use this modularity to derive several extensions.} and our \SqCB-based primal algorithm satisfies this guarantee when it has access to a suitable regression oracle.
+We provide two ``theoretical interfaces" for \myAlg that a primal algorithm can plug into, depending on whether the non-degeneracy assumption holds.
+We incorporate the original analysis of \SqCB as a theorem which we invoke when analyzing our primal algorithm.
+This theorem requires a regression oracle with a particular guarantee on the squared regression error; prior work on regression provides such oracles under various conditions.
+This is how our analysis for the stochastic environment comes together.
+We then re-use this whole machinery for the analysis of the switching environment.

-The \myAlg reduction is of independent interest for even for the simpler problem of \CBwLC without contexts (henceforth, \BwLC).
-This is due to two extensions which appear new even without contexts: to the switching environment (defined above), and to convex optimization (where rewards and resource consumption are convex/concave functions of an arm).
-However, $\tO(\sqrt{KT})$ outcome-regret for \BwLC with $K$ arms is already achieved in \citet{AgrawalDevanur-ec14,AgrawalDevanur-ec14-OpRe}.
+\xhdr{Special cases.} The \myAlg framework is of independent interest for even for the simpler problem of \CBwLC without contexts (henceforth, \BwLC).
+This is due to two extensions which appear new even without contexts: to the switching environment and to convex optimization (where rewards and resource consumption are convex/concave functions of an arm). \asedit{However, the basic version of \BwLC (\ie stochastic environment without additional structure) was already solved in prior work \citep{AgrawalDevanur-ec14,AgrawalDevanur-ec14-OpRe}, achieving optimal outcome-regret.}